Moina Mathers: Biography

-Moina was a talented artist and joined the Slade School of Art, at the age of fifteen.
+Moina was a talented artist and enrolled at the Slade School of Art at the age of fifteen.
 The Slade was known for encouraging young women in the Arts, at the turn of the nineteenth century.
 Moina was awarded a scholarship and four merit certificates for drawing at the School.
 She became friends with Beatrice Offor, with whom she shared a studio.
 It was also at the Slade in 1882, that Moina met her future friend Annie Horniman, who would become the major financial sponsor for the Matherses, as struggling artists and occultists, in backing the Hermetic Order of the Golden Dawn.

 Moina met her husband, Samuel Liddell MacGregor Mathers, in 1887, while studying at the British Museum, where Samuel was a frequent patron.
 A year later, her future husband founded the Hermetic Order of the Golden Dawn, one of the most influential organisations in the Western Mystery Tradition.
 Moina was the first initiate of this Order in March, 1888.
 Her chosen motto in the Golden Dawn was Vestigia Nulla Retrorsum, meaning "Prudence never retraces its steps."
 A year later in 1890, she married S. L. Mathers and Mina Bergson became Moina Mathers.
 In their occult partnership, her husband was described as the "evoker of spirits" and Moina as the clairvoyant "seeress", who often illustrated, as an artist, what her husband "evoked".
 In March 1899, they performed the rites of the Egyptian goddess Isis, on the stage of the Théâtre La Bodinière in Paris.

 In 1918, when her husband died, Moina took over the Alpha et Omega, a successor organisation to the Golden Dawn, as its Imperatrix.
 She died in 1928 in London.